 - Create cremation ceremonies.
 One of the biggest misconceptions about cremation is that a family won’t want to memorialize a loved one.
 With cremation, there are plenty of ways to create meaningful and personal ceremonies that honor a person’s life and help those mourning.
 Check out our article on some ideas for unique cremation ceremonies.

 - Break the routine.
 Don’t be afraid to shake things up.
 You could even have the post-funeral reception at the deceased’s favorite bar where everyone can toast their memory.
 Humanist funerals work well because they avoid a typical template or formula, making them easy to personalize.

 - Capture memories.
 Find unique ways to capture the memory of the day so families have something to remember long after.
-Download our free eBook of 101 ways to memorialize a loved one.

 Has your funeral home held a humanist or non-traditional funeral?
 Share your story with us in the comments below!